310mc/https-310mc.github.io-tl/source/_posts/songs/unit_event/suisei_HALATION.md

   <tr>
     <td class="name">All</td>
     <td>
-    In ancient times, within the far ends of the galaxy — five colored stars were born
+    In ancient times, at the far ends of the galaxy — five colored stars were born
     <br>
     With bonds bearing our destiny, we soar across the universe
     </td>